fmaguire/mag_sim_paper/manuscript.md

 Metagenomic simulation is also unlikely to perfectly represent the noise and biases in real metagenomic sequencing but it does provide the ground-truth necessary for evaluation [@doi:10.1093/gigascience/giy069; @doi:10.1186/s40168-019-0633-6].
 This simulation approach, combined with the development of an MGE/AMR-focused mock metagenome (similarly to the mockrobiota initiative [@doi:10.1128/mSystems.00062-16]), could provide a key resource to develop and validate new binning approaches and different sequencing strategies.

-This study has shown that MAG-based approaches provide a useful tool to study a bacterial species’ core chromosomal elements, but have severe limitations in the recovery of MGEs.
+This study has shown that MAG-based approaches provide a useful tool to study a bacterial species’ core chromosomal elements, but have severe limitations in the recovery of MGEs, despite of seuqence quality and coverage.
-The majority of these MGEs will either fail to be assembled or be incorrectly binned.
+The majority of these MGEs will either fail to be assembled or be incorrectly binned without further optimization of methods for plasmid-specific or GI-specific recovery while minimizing type I error.
-The consequence of this is the disproportionate loss of key public-health MGE-associated VFs and AMR genes.
+The consequence of this is the disproportionate loss of key public-health MGE-associated VFs and AMR genes that may be crucial markers for monitoring the spread of virulence and resistance among clinically important pathogens.
 As many of these clinically relevant genes have a high propensity for lateral gene transfer between unrelated bacteria [@doi:10.1371/journal.pone.0008094;@doi:10.3389/fmicb.2016.00173] it is critical to highlight that MAG approaches alone are insufficient to thoroughly profile them.
 Within public-health metagenomic research, as well as other research areas that study MGEs, it is vital we utilise MAGs in conjunction with other methods (e.g. targeted AMR [@doi:10.1099/mgen.0.000131], long-read sequencing, plasmid specialised assembly approaches [@doi:10.1101/2020.01.12.903252], and read-based sequence homology search [@doi:10.1038/nmeth.3176]) before drawing biological or epidemiological conclusions.